 - How do you interpret what people say to you e.g. doctors/ parents/ friends… For example you might have been told your X-ray shows degenerative changes, this can cause pain but in many cases it doesn’t!
 Some professionals may say how terrible the X-ray looks, but are they comparing it to the X-ray of a younger person, your back might be the usual condition for someone of your age group.

 - Personality type - Many of us are Perfectionist /carer types and this can increase unwanted symptoms.
 It’s Okay to take time out to care for yourself.

 - Microcurrent therapy ear-clips.
 NHS England have recently approved the use of this device in IAPT services in the NHS.
-NICE is in the process of assessing the device for use in the NHS, we're hoping this will happen in 2021.
-I offer the chance for you to trial a device with my expert guidance to get the best from the device.
+NICE is in the process of assessing the device for use in the NHS.
+In 2021 NICE accepted that the Alpha-Stim device is safe and can reduce anxiety but is waiting for one more research study.
+1. I offer the chance for you to trial a device with my expert guidance to get the best from the device.
 If it does help you, and 70% of my clients agree with this then I can offer discounts on the cost.
 See pages on the Alpha-Stim M and AID

 - Nutrition - certain foods can increase pain and fatigue, perhaps consider an elimination diet?
 Be careful not to restrict too many things from your diet for long periods of time.